Items with an asterisk (*) are also in the glossary.

 Markers: A marker is the specific sound we use to let a horse know he has done the action (or maintained the inaction) that earns a treat.
 The marker can be a short, clear word not commonly used, a tongue click, the click of a mechanical clicker, the sound of a specific letter of the alphabet or a short nonsense word like ‘biff’ or ‘ubu’.
 The key is to use the sound with total consistency, so the horse knows without doubt what sound signals that a treat is coming.
 The reward, when clicker training horses, is usually a small food treat.

-Multi-signal: (Sometimes called a ‘signal bundle’) using a combination of two or more of: gesture, voice, touch, body language intent to indicate the behavior we would like from the horse.
+Multi-signal: (Sometimes called a ‘signal bundle’) using a combination of two or more of: gesture, voice, touch, intent and change in energy to indicate the behavior we would like from the horse.

 If the horse knows a variety of signals for a certain behavior, we can use the one most appropriate in a specific situation.
 If the horse is unsure about what we are asking, we can add another signal from a familiar ‘signal bundle’ to clarify the situation for him.